- Reseeding: Teams may be reseeded as a result of competitive balance requirements throughout the season as warranted at Urban Rec’s sole discretion.

 - For additional rules specific to coed 4’s beach volleyball only, please scroll to the bottom

 - Teams will only call fouls committed by their own players.
 Players will not call the fouls against their opponents.
 If there is a dispute on a call, re-serve the play.
-Contact an event coordinator for clarification of rules after match is completed.
+If you require clarification, please check with the on-site staff.

 - All players will conduct themselves in a polite and sportsmanlike manner.
 Individuals who do not abide by these criteria will be removed from the league.

 - All balls must be hit cleanly.
 No scooping or carrying the ball.
 Only off of a driven ball may a ball may be double hit (i.e. off arm and head in one continuous motion).